medic/cht-docs/content/en/core/process/workflow.md

 ## Reviewing Pull Requests

 Documentation reviewers are automated by the [code owners](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) mechanism.
-In general, Reviewers should:
+In general, reviewers should:

 1. Read the PR description to understand the changes made, as well as any linked issues
 2. Review any comments by other reviewers